Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 Units are the backbone of your forces in Quantum Nexus.
 They engage in combat, defend your territory, and complete mission objectives.
 These cards have both Attack and Defense values, determining their offensive and defensive capabilities in battles.

- * Attack Value: This number, usually located on the left side of the card, indicates how much damage a unit inflicts when attacking.
+ * Attack Value: This number, located on the left side of the card, indicates how much damage a unit inflicts when attacking.
- * Defense Value: This number, typically found on the right side of the card, represents how much damage a unit can withstand before being destroyed.
+ * Defense Value: This number, located on the right side of the card, represents how much damage a unit can withstand before being destroyed.
  * Deployment Phase: Units are deployed onto the battlefield during the Deployment Phase, strategically positioning them for future attacks and defense.
  * Attack Range: Each unit has an attack range (Close, Mid, or Far) that dictates which quadrants on the battlefield they can target.
  * Leaders: Some units are designated as Leaders, possessing enhanced abilities and stats.
 Only one Leader can occupy a quadrant at a time, no other leader may be moved or deployed into a quadrant that already has a leader.
 Leaders cards are also limited to only 25 CP of the overall deck cost.